Black-hole evaporation for cosmological observers: Final Remarks

 \section{Final Remarks}

-In this work, we analyze the evaporation of black holes immersed in a de Sitter environment, comparing our results with those from the usual static frameworks, with special attention to PBHs.
-In this description, the Vaidya-de Sitter spacetime is used to model a black hole in a scenario of accelerated expansion of the Universe.
-The role of observers is emphasized in the present development.
-Since the considered framework is dynamical, Hayward's approach to black-hole thermodynamics is applied.
-The results obtained are suggestive, indicating that the PBH evaporation occurs at different rates than expected when measured by cosmological observers.
+In this work, we analyze the evaporation of black holes in a de Sitter environment, comparing our results with those from the usual static frameworks, with~special attention to PBHs.
+In this description, the~Vaidya-de Sitter spacetime is used to model a black hole in an accelerated Universe, explicitly accounting for the crucial role of cosmological observers.
+Building on Hayward's thermodynamic formalism for dynamical spacetimes, our analysis reveals striking departures from conventional evaporation rates.
+Notably, cosmological observers measure significantly modified PBH evaporation rates compared to static spacetime~predictions.

-In several studies examining the evaporation of PBHs, the phenomenon is analyzed without considering the effects of a positive cosmological constant.
-In such cases, the Schwarzschild solution is typically employed as the framework for describing the evaporation process.
-However, if the spacetime is dynamical and not asymptotically-flat, the preferable observers must be redefined.
+In several studies examining the evaporation of PBHs, the~phenomenon is investigated without considering the effects of a positive cosmological constant.
+In~such cases, the~Schwarzschild solution is typically employed as the framework for describing the evaporation process.
+However, if~the spacetime is dynamical and not asymptotically flat, the~preferred observers must be redefined.
 We focus on a class of observers that are (asymptotically) comoving with the expansion of the Universe.
-For these observers, we have shown that the rate of evaporation of a black hole can be highly distinct when compared to the Schwarzschild counterpart.
+For~these observers, we have shown that the rate of evaporation of a black hole can be highly distinct when compared to the Schwarzschild~counterpart.

 In the conventional descriptions, primordial black holes that reach the end of their lifetime at the current age of the Universe are those with an initial mass just below $10^{15} \, \text{g} \sim 10^{-18} M_\odot$.
-Our work predicts deviations to this result for a wide set of observers who measure the cosmological time, leading to primordial black holes evaporating earlier or later than expected.
-Naturally, these results must be taken with a grain of salt since a more accurate setting for the dynamics of a PBH should be neither static nor de Sitter, but somewhere in between.
-Notwithstanding, our model provides a preliminary estimate of the deviation that can be expected when the spacetime expansion is taken into consideration.
+Our analysis predicts deviations from this result for a wide set of observers who measure the cosmological time, leading to primordial black holes evaporating earlier or later than expected.
+Naturally, these results must be taken with a grain of salt since a more accurate setting for the dynamics of a PBH should be neither static nor de Sitter but~somewhere in between.
+This notwithstanding, our model provides a preliminary estimate of the deviation that can be expected when the spacetime expansion is taken into~consideration.